smart-on-fhir/fhir-bulk-data-docs/authorization.md

 * A utilization tracking system that queries an EHR every minute for bed and room usage and displays statistics on a wall monitor.

+* A clinician producivity tool runs through a roster of clinicians and obtains access tokens to act as each one in turn, for the purposes of perfoming anlaytics queries.
+(Note that this use case requires a backend service to act "on behalf of" specific users, to ensure that the analytics queries are properly scoped.)

 ## Registering a SMART Backend Service

 Before a SMART backend service can run against an EHR, the service must be